This post may contain affiliate links.

 Once the syrup reaches the right temperature, carefully pour it into the tahini mixture.

-Now, use a spatula to fold and combine the ingredients quickly.
-The mixture will start to solidify fast, so it’s important to work swiftly to ensure everything is evenly mixed.
+Now, combine the ingredients quickly.
+The mixture will start to thicken fast, so it’s important to work swiftly to ensure everything is evenly mixed.

 Then, use the excess parchment paper or another piece of parchment paper to press down gently on the top to ensure the pistachios stick to the halva.